Is counselling covered by MSP?

 Psychotherapy is not covered by MSP unless you have been referred through a hospital program or mental health team.
 For example, you may be referred to a psychiatric group or specialized treatment program.
 This can include individual therapy and often includes group therapy programs.

-There's currently no provincial registry for counsellors in British Columbia.
-This means there are no provincial standards nor a system to enforce standards and codes of conduct for mental health professionals in BC.
-That's right, anyone can hang their shingle and claim to be an interventionist, coach or counsellor.
+There is currently no unified provincial registry for counsellors in British Columbia.
+This means there are not provincial standards nor a system to enforce standards and ethics for mental health professionals in BC.
+That’s right, anyone can hang their shingle and claim to be an interventionist, coach or counsellor.
 In some circumstances, this can result in clients being taken advantage of.

 While counselling is unregulated in BC, professional licensing bodies exist that have rigorous standards and codes of conduct.
 How can you make sure your counsellor is a licensed professional?
 Ask your therapist what their qualifications are and research the letters that follow after their name.
 Most licensing bodies will have a search tool to verify that your therapist is really licensed.
 (Check the BCACC website to see what I mean.)